yiruiliu110/df2m/README.md

 # Code for DF2M

-This repository contains the code for our anonymized submission to NeurIPS.
+This repository contains the code for DF2M

 ## Requirements